 A. POLICY

 1. Eligibility - All full-time (i.e. 40 hours per week) employees in active pay status may be eligible to participate in the Employer's health insurance program.
 Full time employees of the Galion City Health Department shall be entitled to hospitalization insurance.
 There will be no cost for single or family coverage.
-The insurance will be provided by the City of Galion or other coverage that may be purchased by the Board of Health for its employees.
+The insurance will be provided by the City of Galion or other coverage may be purchased by the Board of Health for its employees.
 Part time employees must pay half of the coverage cost with the Board paying the other half, if the employee chooses coverage.
 Intermittent employees are not entitled to medical, vision, dental or life insurance.

 2. Election - Employees may elect coverage under the insurance plan at initial appointment, or apply for coverage at a later date by showing evidence of insurability through the completion of a health insurance questionnaire and subject to restrictions or rejection for coverage.